Commercial building exterior representing large-scale business financing

 Scottsdale, AZ

-$1.8M to acquire a multi-location dental group.
+$1.8M revenue-based capital stack to acquire a multi-location dental group.
 4 operatories, established patient base.
-SBA 7(a) with 10% down.
-Seller was 30 days from accepting a corporate offer.
-We closed in 26 days.
+Bank had quoted SBA 7(a) at 75 days — seller was 30 days from accepting a corporate offer.
+Our specialist structured the stack across term loan against practice revenue + equipment financing for the 4 operatories + working capital for the transition.
+Closed in 26 days, beat the corporate buyer.

 🏗️